 Road Stories : Black Stone Cherry, 2009 vs 2011

 The 2011 Carnival of Madness tour was the last tour I photographed.
 Health issues played a significant role in my decision to step back after over 20 years in the industry.
-I attended the tour in Huntington, WV, which felt like a good fit since I had decided to put down roots in West Virginia two years prior.
-Carnival of Madness marked my second attempt at photographing Black Stone Cherry, which I successfully did.
-My first attempt was in 2009 in Corbin, Kentucky, at the newly built Corbin Arena, which was very close to home—just a 25-minute drive from Williamsburg, KY, where I lived at the time.
+I attended the tour in Huntington, WV, which felt fitting since I had decided to put down roots in West Virginia two years prior.
+The Carnival of Madness marked my second attempt at photographing Black Stone Cherry, and I successfully captured it.
+My first attempt was in 2009 at the newly built Corbin Arena in Corbin, Kentucky, just a 25-minute drive from my home in Williamsburg, KY.
 Unfortunately, my credentials for that show never materialized.
-I had coordinated with their record label to set everything up.
-Roadrunner Records had always been supportive of my work.
-Amy, Lily, and Jessica were particularly excellent; they ensured I was on the list at will call when I arrived at any venue.
-However, when I arrived in Corbin, I waited for over two hours in the will call area to have my credentials verified, but the venue staff could not locate the credentials list.
-This situation was not a reflection of Roadrunner Records, as I had always enjoyed excellent communication with them.
-It also had nothing to do with Black Stone Cherry, their management, or the band itself, as they had no knowledge of my supposed attendance.
-The issue squarely rested with the Corbin Arena and its staff.
+I had coordinated with their record label to set everything up, and Roadrunner Records had always been supportive of my work.
+Amy, Lily, and Jessica from the label were invaluable; they ensured I was on the list at will call whenever I arrived at a venue.

-Lost lists and miscommunication among staff at a venue are common occurrences.
-However, it raises concerns when those working the door allow people to enter without tickets.
-I experienced something similar at a .38 Special concert I was supposed to photograph the previous year in Corbin.
-To be fair, 2009 wasn't a great year for the city of Corbin overall.
-So, was it worth the wait to finally photograph Black Stone Cherry (BSC) after two years of dealing with the Corbin situation?
+So, was it worth the wait to finally photograph Black Stone Cherry after two years of dealing with the Corbin situation?
 My answer is a resounding yes!
 The show was beyond anything I could have imagined.
 I had a hard time keeping up with their electrifying performance.
 After the show, I saw the band members as they headed to a meet-and-greet.
 I was sitting on the ground, dripping with sweat and breathing heavily into a towel as they walked by.
-I managed to muster two words and exclaimed, “Great show.”
-One of them replied, “Are you alright?”
-As for my final thoughts, I am not bitter or angry about my first attempt to cover a Black Stone Cherry concert.
-Instead, I am grateful for all the opportunities I've had over the years, whether good or bad.
-These experiences are my stories.
+I managed to gather my strength and exclaimed, "Great show."
+One of the band members replied, "Are you alright?"

 Web : www.blackstonecherry.com